The Science Behind Sleeping Well

 Now, because poor sleep is something that is rooted in a number of different but associated areas of our experience, CBT-I works across several distinct elements of insomnia, tackling the problems step-by-step.
 The cognitive element is all to do with our thinking patterns, our beliefs and our perceptions and the behavioural element tackles our habits and behavioural responses to poor sleep.

 The most important thing about CBT-I is that it's an evidence-based treatment.
 Put simply, that means it has been really well tested by clinicians and researchers, often using the most powerful kinds of clinical tests, the Randomised Controlled Trial (RCT).
-The evidence that it is effective at treating insomnia is so compelling that it is recommended as a first-line clinical intervention in international clinical guidelines.
+The evidence that it is effective at treating insomnia is so compelling that it is recommended as a first-line clinical intervention in international clinical guidelines, including the guidelines used in the UK by the National Health Service (NHS).